rezarahimian/docs/multiple_withdrawal.rst

     *Figure 22: Proposed ERC20 implementation on Rinkby test network*

-We have named these tokens as TKNv1 and TKNv2 representing standard and proposed ERC20 tokens.
 Code of each token has been added to the corresponding smart contract and verified by Etherscan.
-In order to make sure that this new implementation solves multiple withdrawal attack, several scenarios needs to be tested against it.
+In order to make sure that this new implementation solves multiple withdrawal attack, several scenarios need to be tested against it.
 We tested TKNv2 token with different inputs in two situations:

 * Without considering race condition.
-* By considering race condition (Highlighted in Yellow in the following tables)
+* By considering race condition (Highlighted in Yellow in the each tables)

-It would be possible to get different results by tweaking three input parameters:
+By tweaking three input parameters (T, N and M), all possible results would be generated:

 #.
 Number of already transferred tokens (T)
 #.
 Current amount of allowed tokens to transfer (N)
 #.
 New allowance for transferring tokens (M)

-By changing these parameters, we would be able to evaluate all possible results based on different inputs.
-These results have been summarized in Tables 3, 4, 5.
-For example, Table2 shows result of all possible input values if approver wants to reduce previously allowed transfers.
+We evaluated all possible results based by changing these input parameters.
+Corresponding results have been summarized in Tables 3, 4, 5.
+For example, Table 2 shows result of all possible input values if approver wants to reduce allowance.
 Table 3 evaluates the same result for increasing and even passing the same allowance as before. the last table checks input values in boundaries (New allowance = 0 OR New allowance = Current allowance + Transferred tokens).

 .. figure:: images/multiple_withdrawal_19.png
     :scale: 100%
     :figclass: align-center

-    *Table 3: Test results in case on new allowance (M) < current allowance (N)*
+    *Table 3: Test results if new allowance (M) < residual allowance (N)*

 .. figure:: images/multiple_withdrawal_20.png
     :scale: 100%
     :figclass: align-center

-    *Table 4: Test results in case on new allowance (M) > current allowance (N) OR new allowance (M) = current allowance (N)*
+    *Table 4: Test results if new allowance (M) > residual allowance (N) OR new allowance (M) = residual allowance (N)*

 .. figure:: images/multiple_withdrawal_21.png
     :scale: 100%
     :figclass: align-center

-    *Table 5: Test results in case on new allowance (M) = 0 OR new allowance (M) = Transferred tokens (T) + current allowance (N)*
+    *Table 5: Test results if new allowance (M) = 0 OR new allowance (M) = Transferred tokens (T) + current allowance (N)*

-In Table 2, the goal is to prevent spender from transferring more tokens than already transferred.
-Because approver is reducing allowance, so the result (Total transferable = S) MUST be always in range of M≤ S≤T+N. As we can see this equation is true for all results of Table1 which is showing this attack is not possible in case of reducing allowance.
-In Table 4 and Table 5, total transferable tokens MUST be always less than new allowance (S≤M) no matter how many tokens have been already transferred.
+In Table 3, the goal is to prevent spender from transferring more tokens than already transferred.
+Because approver is reducing allowance, so the result (Total transferable = S) MUST be always in range of M ≤ S ≤ T+N. As we can see this equation is true for all results which is showing this attack is not possible in case of reducing allowance.
+In Table 4 and Table 5, total transferable tokens MUST be always less than new allowance (S ≤ M) no matter how many tokens have been already transferred.
 Result of tests for different input values shows that *TKNv2* can address multiple withdrawal attack by making front-running gain ineffective.
-Moreover, we compared these two tokens in term of Gas consumption.
-TokenV2.approve uses almost the same Gas as ``TokenV1.approve``, however, gas consumption of ``TokenV2.transferFrom`` is around 50% more than ``TokenV1.transferFrom``.
+Moreover, we compared these two tokens in term of Gas consumption. ``TokenV2.approve`` uses almost the same amount of Gas as ``TokenV1.approve``, however, gas consumption of ``TokenV2.transferFrom`` is around 50% more than ``TokenV1.transferFrom``.
 This difference is because of maintaining a new mapping variable for tracking transferred tokens:

 .. figure:: images/multiple_withdrawal_22.png
     :scale: 100%